necatiarslan/table-faker/README.md

 # Table Faker
-table_faker is a versatile Python package that empowers you to effortlessly create realistic but synthetic table data for a wide range of applications.
+tablefaker is a versatile Python package that empowers you to effortlessly create realistic but synthetic table data for a wide range of applications.
 If you need to generate test data for software development, this tool simplifies the process with an intuitive schema definition in YAML format.

 ### Key Features
 **Schema Definition:** Define your target schema using a simple YAML file.
 Specify the structure of your tables, column names, fake data generation function, and relationships.